pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 ### Master the coding platform

-Take some moments to master the platform you will be coding.
-Don't skip tutorials.
+Take some moments to know the coding platform.
+Please, don't skip tutorials.
 Some important things you should know before starting code is:
 - How the challenge gets started
 - How to submit your solution